Sport Club Rio Grande

 Sport Club Rio Grande is a professional association football club based in Rio Grande, Rio Grande do Sul, Brazil.
 Founded in July 1900, they are Brazil's oldest active football club.

-They play in the second division of the Campeonato Gaúcho, which the club won in 1936; its greatest achievement to date.
+They play in the Campeonato Gaúcho Série B and has played at state level since its founding.
+The club also won the Campeonato Gaúcho in 1936; its greatest achievement to date.

 History

-Sport Club Rio Grande were founded on July 19, 1900, by the German Christian Moritz Minnemann and a group of friends, during the celebrations of his 25th anniversary.
-The club won its first achievement, which is the Campeonato Gaúcho, in 1936.
-Brazil's National Football Day is celebrated on July 19 in honor of Sport Club Rio Grande's condition as Brazil's oldest football club.
+Sport Club Rio Grande were founded on July 19, 1900, by the German Johannes Christian Moritz Minnemann and a group of friends, during the celebrations of his 25th anniversary.
+The colours chosen were a red, green and yellow tricolor, directly taken from the flag of Rio Grande do Sul.